La villanella rapita

-La villanella rapita (The Abducted Country Girl) is an opera giocosa in two acts by Francesco Bianchi.
+La villanella rapita (The Abducted Country Girl) is an opera giocosa in two acts by Francesco Bianchi with additional arias by Wolfgang Amadeus Mozart for its later performances in Vienna.
 The libretto was by Giovanni Bertati.

 Performance history

 The opera was first performed at the Teatro San Moisè in Venice in the autumn of 1783.
-It was then given at the Eszterháza Theater in Süttör on 29 August 1784.
+It was then given at the Eszterháza Theater in Süttör, Fertőd, on 29 August 1784.
 It was also produced at the Little Theatre in the Haymarket in London under Vincenzo Federici on 27 February 1790.

 A pasticcio with the same title, with some music by Bianchi as well as Paisiello, Guglielmi, Giacomo Gotifredo Ferrari, Sarti and Soler was performed at Théâtre Feydeau in Paris on 5 June 1789.